External Ids for POLB Gene

 GeneCards Summary for POLB Gene

 POLB (Polymerase (DNA Directed), Beta) is a Protein Coding gene.
-Diseases associated with POLB include werner syndrome.
+Diseases associated with POLB include critical illness polyneuropathy and inflammatory and toxic neuropathy.
 Among its related pathways are Chks in Checkpoint Regulation and DNA damage_Role of Brca1 and Brca2 in DNA repair.
 GO annotations related to this gene include enzyme binding and damaged DNA binding.
 An important paralog of this gene is POLL.

 UniProtKB/Swiss-Prot for POLB Gene